-The MEL in Urban Systems is a 12-month, full-time program starting in January that follows a project-based curriculum.
-Many of the courses you take will adopt a flipped classroom format.
-This means that you will be expected to review course content ahead of classroom time, through readings or watching lecture videos.
-During classroom time, you’ll be engaged in discussions and activities to apply what you’ve learned.
-This could include case studies, group project work, and experiments and demonstrations.
+Many courses use a flipped classroom format.
+This means you are expected to independently review course content ahead of classroom time, through assigned readings and lecture videos.
+The classes themselves are then an opportunity for engaged learning – discussing and applying what you’ve learned through case studies, group project work, experiments and demonstrations.

 Winter term: January to April